 In 1140 King Vladislav II built a new monastery on the approach route to the Prague Castle.
-The monastery, which became known as the Strahov Monastery wasn’t much of a success until 1143, when a group of Premonstratensians settled here.
+The monastery, which became known as Strahov Monastery, wasn’t much of a success until 1143, when a group of Premonstratensians settled here.

 The Premonstratensians are a Roman Catholic order of canons founded in 1120 by St. Norbert.
 They are also known as the Norbertians or White Canons.